Facebook Giveaway Rules Template: A Step-by-step Guide (Updated 2021)

 - Submit personal information in an entry form

-- Submit a photo, video or text content
+- User-generated content like a photo, video, or text

 - Vote in a competition